hydroper-jet/lang/draftDocuments/0.1.0/design.md

 # Abstract

-Abstract classes and methods are supported.
+Abstract classes and abstract methods are supported.
+Abstract methods allow for exhaustive implementation of an operation across all subclasses of a class.